dhdersch/dhdersch.github.io/_posts/2016-08-11-aws-api-gateway-issue-golang.markdown

 {% endhighlight %}

-*tl;dr; AWS released a backwards-incompatible change to their API.
-The Go Standard Library converts headers to canonical format.*
+*tl;dr; AWS released a backwards-incompatible change to an API that requires a lowercase HTTP header.
+The Go Standard Library converts headers to canonical format.
+Read the whole thing for the workaround.*